 Wanting to loosen those shackles?
 Free yourself from day to day worries?
 From trekking in Nepal to frozen river trails, trekkers find solace and space for reflection.
 Trips like these can change your life.
-Here I summarise what you might cherish as one of the best trips to find yourself…
+Here I summarise ideas for what you might cherish as one of the best trips to find yourself…

 Best trips to find yourself – the getaways

 What does it mean to find yourself?
 I’ve heard it described as “reaching the soul”.
 For me, it’s self-wilding.

 The best journeys are retreats from the day-to-day happenings of our modern digital society that gift your mind, body and soul an unquestionable amount of self-care.
 Retreats like these are one of the many suggestions I list in my article on nature-inspired gifts.

 Read on for the full stories from global adventurers who have experienced what they consider the best place for soul searching.